 - Bring Out Winter Things for Closets – Take this opportunity to reorganize.
 Clean out the closets and make several organized piles.
 One for donating, one for keeping, one for trash, and one for seasonal clothes.

 - Prepare For Holiday Guests – Guest rooms should be not only clean, but also inviting.
 Try setting out flowers or other special touches to make guests feel especially welcome.
+Keep the heating working; re-fuel from Romeo’s Fuel if necessary.
+You don’t want your guests to feel all chilly and uncomfortable.

 - Clean all Bedding and Bring Out Winter Comforters – Bring out heavier bedding and winter comforters for the cold days ahead.